Ultra-Code/archsway/README.md

 - bat is a Cat clone with syntax highlighting and git integration
 - bluez and bluez-utils for bluetooth
 - brightnessctl for controling backlight
-- carapace-bin for completions in nushell
+- carapace-bin for completions in elvish or nushell
-- pueue for process management in nushell
+- pueue for process management nushell
 - clang/gcc for c++ development
 - rustup with default profile and rust-analyzer component for rust development
 - zig with zls for zig development